Hobbyists to shop for model railroad gems

 He said the Coliseum Boulevard show will have something for everyone.
 “Even if you’re not necessarily into trains, then you might find something interesting,” he said.
 “If you have a layout you can always find something to put on it.”

 The Maumee Valley Railroad Club was formed in 1993 and incorporated in 1999, Insley said.
-The club claims about 16 members.
+The club claims about 16 members from northeast Indiana and northwest Ohio who are members of the National Model Railroad Association.
 Some of the officers have railroad careers and some do not.

+“One of our club’s goals is to promote the hobby of model railroading,” the club said in an announcement.
+“We also volunteer our time to participate, when circumstances allow, in other area model railroad events.”
+Those might include the Festival of Trains at Science Central in November or Railroad Heritage Weekend in Van Wert, Ohio, in July.

 (0) comments